Alejogb1/job-board/blog-data/what-tools-are-recommended-for-generating-social-media-posters-using-ai.md

 id: "what-tools-are-recommended-for-generating-social-media-posters-using-ai"
 ---

-Hey so you wanna make killer social media posters with AI huh cool beans
+Hey so you wanna make killer social media posters with AI right cool beans

 Lotsa options out there its a wild west right now everyone's jumping on the bandwagon  but lemme give you the lowdown on what I've messed around with and what I think is actually useful